Reply 1994: Production

 Director Shin Won-ho and writer Lee Woo-jung had originally planned for their previous TV series to be set in 1994, which was the year they entered college (Shin studied Chemical Engineering at Seoul National University).
 But they decided to change the year to 1997 after casting Sechs Kies member Eun Ji-won, since H.O.T. and Sechs Kies fandom was at its peak that year, which made an interesting juxtaposition to the failing Korean economy during the IMF crisis.

 Shin and Lee felt there was enough material for another series, and in a bid to replicate Reply 1997s success, cable channel tvN announced a "sequel" or "second season" in April 2013.
 Shin said, "The stories about people moving to Seoul are full of unpredictable incidents."

 Despite the same writer and director, and the casting of Sung Dong-il and Lee Il-hwa, Reply 1994 is not a prequel of Reply 1997; it uses the same concept of coming-of-age drama combined with 1990s nostalgia, but with a completely new plot and characters.
 A novelization was published on January 17, 2014.

+Themes

+One of the main themes of the series is the experience of young people who move to Seoul from other parts of South Korea to attend university.
+The characters hail from different parts of the country, with their regional backgrounds reflected in their dialects, lifestyles, and experiences of adapting to life in Seoul.
+The Sinchon boarding house serves as the series' emotional center, depicting how students from diverse backgrounds form bonds and gradually transform a simple residence into a family-like community.

+The series recreates the daily life and media landscape of 1994 through technologies and media of the era, such as 486 computers, early dial-up online services like Hi-Tel, and public payphones.
+These elements help establish the period atmosphere of the 1990s and reinforce the series' nostalgic portrayal of the era.